Cannon-Cole/React-Info-Site/README.md

 # React-Info-Site

 Small React project to demonstrate basic React concepts.
-Uses components and renders them to the page.
+Uses components to modularize the site and renders the components to the page.

 ![Screenshot](preview-react-info-site.png)